 The one piece of travel advice I wish I'd known at 20 is: take your first trip before you plant your roots, even if you have to go alone.
 When I graduated high school I immediately started to build a future settling down.
 I didn't think twice about the things I wanted, just the things I was “supposed” to want.

-Now, many trips later, and 22 years old, I realize what makes me happy isn’t the societal norm.
+Now, many trips later, and 22 years old, I realize what makes me happy isn't the societal norm.
 I am working on paying off a car and student loan debt, while also having bills to pay in my efforts of achieving a traveling lifestyle.
-A life that, had I taken my first solo trip a couple years earlier, would be a lot easier to achieve.
+A life that, had I taken my first solo trip a couple of years earlier, would be a lot easier to achieve.

 Jessica Beck, Beck What The Heck, 22

 What travel advice would you give to your 20 year old self?

 Leave it in the comments below!